Major in Psychology (Bachelor’s)

 Uncover the workings of the human mind and unlock a world of career opportunities with CU Denver’s online Psychology degree.

-Explore the inner workings of the mind with CU Denver’s online BA in Psychology.
-This fully online degree provides foundational knowledge in psychology while building essential skills in critical thinking, communication, and research.
+Explore the inner workings of the mind with CU Denver’s fully online BA in Psychology.
+This degree provides foundational knowledge in psychology while building essential skills in critical thinking, communication, and research.

 - Study human behavior, memory, personality, and mental health.